An Introduction to Terminal Ballistics; How Bullets Wound and Kill

-One of the Internet’s basic truths that if you want to start an argument about terminal ballistics, ask people whether 9mm or .45 is the better caliber.
+If you want to start an argument about terminal ballistics, ask people whether 9mm or .45 is the better caliber.
+If they’re really nerdy, then you’ll start hearing all about 40 S&W, 10mm, 357 Sig, and all manner of wildcats you’ve never heard of.

 This article isn’t really about the debate between these calibers, but rather the science that supports people’s arguments.
+I’ll touch a bit on the caliber wars, but mostly to connect the science to what you see on the market.
 Today we’re starting the conversation about ballistics.
-Specifically, we’re talking about terminal ballistics.
-I’m also focusing primarily on how we got to the .223/5.56 and why it matters.

 So why are we hitting this subject?
 Part of marksmanship is knowing not only how to aim and fire the rifle from a stable position, but what the bullet does during flight and on impact.
-Generally speaking, target shooters are less concerned about terminal ballistics than hunters or defensive-minded shooters.
+This is especially important for hunters and anyone carrying a weapon for self defense.

 Terminal ballistics is the study of how a projectile behaves when it hits its target and transfers its kinetic energy to the target.
 The bullet’s design, as well as its impact velocity, plays a huge role in how the energy is transferred.